Strategy

 How does this apply to a word grid?
 It's about path management.

-When you trace a word through the grid, you're not just finding that word — you're also choosing which letters remain available for your next path.
+When you trace a word through the grid, you're not just finding that word.
+You're also choosing which letters remain available for your next path.
 Some paths through a word leave the board's remaining letters in a more "connected" state, where it's easier to find the next word.
 Other paths isolate pockets of letters, making them harder to reach.

 I started paying attention to this about a month ago, and it was one of those "how did I never notice this before" moments.
 When I have two possible paths to the same word, I now choose the path that keeps the most future connections open.
 It's a small optimization, but in a timed challenge, those small optimizations compound.

-Let's talk about streaks honestly, because I have complicated feelings about them.
+I have complicated feelings about streaks.

 I've seen people (okay, I've been people) make genuinely irrational decisions to maintain a streak.
 Playing while sick.
 Playing at a wedding.
 Playing during the power outage I mentioned earlier.
-At that point, the streak isn't serving you — you're serving the streak.
+At that point, the streak isn't serving you.
+You're serving the streak.

 My advice: enjoy the streak, but decide in advance what your "break conditions" are.
 Mine are simple: if I'm sick, if I'm at a meaningful life event, or if playing would require being rude to someone present.
 The streak can restart.
 Your relationships and health can't.

 Look.
 I started writing this thinking I'd share a few tips.
-Instead I wrote a small essay about cognitive psychology, information theory, and my unhealthy relationship with a word game streak counter.
+Instead I wrote a small essay about cognitive psychology, information theory, and my unhealthy relationship with a streak counter.
 That probably tells you everything you need to know about the kind of person who writes strategy guides for daily word challenges.

 Some days you'll crush it.
 Some days the board will crush you.
 Both are fine.
-It's a game.
-A really, really good game.